Using external hardware with Live

 Some modern synths, drum machines and samplers may also have a USB port which supports MIDI over USB and/or Audio over USB (like the Roland Boutique Series), in which case you can connect them directly to your computer with a USB cable.

-If you are monitoring hardware within Live (thus being able to process its sound with audio effects and/or record it directly into Live) then you need to correctly configure the audio interface in Live's audio preferences.
+If you are monitoring hardware within Live (in order to process its sound with effects and/or record it) then you need to configure the audio interface in Live's audio preferences.

 Open Live's preferences to the Audio tab.
 Enable your audio interface and click "Input Config":